Martin Lawrence Photography

 How to photograph a rainbow

 The changeable conditions that we are having at present make this a great time to get out there and photograph yourself a rainbow.
-It’s always such a thrilling sight to see and, if you capture your image correctly, will be a great addition to your portfolio.
+It’s always such a thrilling sight to see and, if you capture your image correctly, will be a great addition to your portfolio so it is important to learn how to photograph a rainbow.

-Rainstorm – A rainbow can appear when a rainstorm passes by your current location and the sun suddenly reappears.
+A rainbow can appear when a rainstorm passes by your current location and the sun suddenly reappears.
 It almost always lasts for only a couple of minutes so you need to be prepared.
 It is often accompanied by a dark sky as can be seen in Image 1.
-This makes a dramatic backdrop to the shot and serves to enhance the rainbow’s colours.
-You will need to shelter you equipment until the storm goes over but be ready to roll when it does.
+This makes a dramatic backdrop and serves to enhance the rainbow’s colours.
+You will need to shelter your equipment until the storm goes over but be ready to roll when it does.

-Spray - This is much easier to predict.
-You just need a sunny day and a waterfall or fountain where you can maneuver yourself so that the sunlight is at the right angle and ensure that you have plenty of spray that runs continuously.
+This is much easier to predict.
+You just need a sunny day and a waterfall or fountain where you can manoeuvre yourself so that the sunlight is at the right angle and ensure that you have plenty of spray that runs continuously.

 Get your composition right